nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 Error using given storage location

 > 3a1.
 System shows an error message
 > Use case ends

+### Use case: Alias keyword

+**MSS**

+1. User requests to alias a keyword (can be a command or any other frequently used word)
+2. System store the shorten keyword associated with the keyword in its database
+3. User request a command
+4. System check if the command contain any shorten keyword, if it does, replace the shorten keyword with the associated keyword from its database
+5. System carry out the command <br>
+Use case ends.

+**Extensions**

+1a.
+The alias keyword contains only 1 character
+> 1a1.
+System shows a error message
+> Use case resumes at step 1 <br>

+1b.
+The alias keyword has already been associated with other keywords
+> 1b1.
+System shows a error message and the alias keyword's original associated keyword
+> Use case resumes at step 1 <br>

+### Use case: Unalias keyword

+**MSS**

+1. User requests to unalias a keyword
+2. System remove the alias keyword associated with the keyword in its database <br>
+Use case ends.

+**Extensions**

+1a.
+The shorten keyword could not be found in System database
+> 1a1.
+System shows a 'not found' error message
+> Use case resumes at step 1 <br>

+### Use case: Undo previous command

+**MSS**

+1. User requests to undo last executed command
+2. System undos the last executed command to return to the state before that command was executed <br>
+Use case ends.

+**Extensions**

+1a.
+There is no previously executed command to undo
+> 1a1.
+System shows a 'last command does not exist' error message <br>
+> Use case ends

 ## Appendix C : Non Functional Requirements